Resources

 Closing Day

 10) Military home selling from a distance couldn’t be easier today; the process has been streamlined over the years.
 Implementing e-signatures has cut down on the importance of your physical presence in the office.
-However, a long-distance closing does require a real estate agent who has multiple rounds of experience.
+However, a long-distance closing requires a real estate agent who has multiple rounds of experience.
 They’ll guide the process, coordinate time zones if needed, direct any mailed documents to the correct recipients, and assist with wire transfers.

 Read What to Expect When You Close on a Home for more information.